siran/writing/posts/The Maxwell Universe Research Program.md

 \partial_t u + \nabla \cdot \mathbf{S} = 0.
 $$

-This is treated as a **description of observed continuous energy transport through space**, not as a metaphysical axiom, nor fundamental restriction.
+This relation is treated as a **description of observed continuous energy transport through space**, not as a metaphysical axiom or fundamental restriction.

 No independent postulates of momentum conservation, inertia, force, or mass are assumed.